iamsayan/remove-wp-meta-tags/readme.txt

 == Changelog ==

+If you like Disable Easy Header Footer, please take a moment to [give a 5-star rating](https://wordpress.org/support/plugin/remove-wp-meta-tags/reviews/?rate=5#new-post).
+It helps to keep development and support going strong.
+Thank you!

+= 3.2.1 =
+Release Date: April 28, 2019

+* Added: An option in WP Meta tabs to remove HTML comments.
+* Fixed: The Rest API disable mechanism for WP Version 4.7+.
+* Fixed: Twitter share link.
+* Improved: From now, plugin will automatically regenrate permalinks, if you enable or disable feed from Disable Tab.
+* Removed: Some unused codes.
+* Compatibility upto WordPress 5.2.

 = 3.2.0 =
 Release Date: April 24, 2019

 * Added: An option in WP Meta tabs to remove HTML comments.
 * Added: An option to Load Javascript files Asyncrhronously.
+* Improved: The header footer code output mechanism.
+From now it will show the codes directly from the individual post meta, even if no codes exist on plugin settings.
+* Improved: The Disable User Enumeration process.
+* Improved: The feed disable mechanism.
+* Improved: HSTS option wiil be visible in plugin settings, if SSL is active on your site.
 * Improved: Admin UI.
+* Fixed: Duplicate HTML Tag error in Browser Console.
+* Fixed: Some Error Notice.
 * Fixed: Some untranslated strings.
 * Compatibility upto WordPress 5.1.